Cobalt-Inferno/kavpass/README.md

 ### Package Manager

-kavpass is available in the [Arch User Repository](https://aur.archlinux.org/packages/kavpass)
+kavpass is available in the [Arch User Repository](https://aur.archlinux.org/packages/kavpass) (currently broken for some reason)

 # Contributing and TODO